 The food history and food habits of Mexicans are one of the longest and diverse ones.
 One connection between a person’s heritage and culture and food is undeniable.
 This is one of the basis for the Quotation "You Are What You Eat".
 Plenty of researchers have worked hard on researching the correlation between these two things.
 The Mexican cuisine has a vast history behind it and each and every dish in their cuisine has its own story to tell.
 Furthermore, the dishes are also used as another method of highlighting the difficult times that have plagued the people of Mexico.
 The Mexican cuisine and the Mexican people have had a long and prosperous relationship and this led to the building of tremendous personality of the culture and its tastes.
 The origin of this cuisine can be traced back to the times of the Mayan civilization, who had a long-held belief that the human body can be enriched through the richness of the food.

 Taking a look at different researches done on traditional dietary habits of Mexicans, it won’t be wrong to say that around 94% Mexicans eat lunch on daily basis, 78% Mexican take breakfast and only 64% takes dinner.
 Researches show that the history of Mexican food is the oldest.
 Most of the researchers claim that Mayan Indian’s food has more similarity with Mexican food.
-In 1952, with Spanish invasion Mexican food was affected most.
+In 1952, with Spanish invasion, Mexican food was affected most.
 Traditionally, Mexicans eat more salty food and as per the researches Mexicans have a domestic diet that includes stew, soup, and rice.

 Mexico has made potential efforts to ensure food security taking into account the lack of food security for people.
 Food security is defined as a position when, "All people, at all times have both economic and physical access to the safe nutritious and sufficient food that can help to address the food and dietary preferences of people, ensuring healthy and active life".
 There are some specific guidelines for food-based dietary guidelines taking into account the context of obesity and overweight in the Mexican Population (Lucero, et, al,2019).
 The development processes that are for guidance regarding food are led by the committee of experts who are the representative of National Institute of Public Health, Medical Sciences and the National Institute of Medical and Nutrition Services adhering to a common goal of designing food schedules and plans that are meant for designing the food choice and options of food security.